 Design Quality Is A Business Function

-I believe that design quality is a feature you can offer customers.
-The reality is that some customers will pay for higher-quality design, while others won't.
+Design quality is a feature you can offer customers.
+It's an additional value that some customers will pay for.
+Some customers are willing (or able) to invest in products made with more craft, durability, and care.
+Other customers don't want to make that investment and will instead buy a product offering a lower standard of quality.
+Some people buy from Ikea while others buy from Room & Board.
 The quality you can achieve is almost always a product of who you're selling to and what you can charge (Total Addressable Market x margin).

 A project I'm working on just provided a great example.
 For context, the product is similar to a smart thermostat.
 That market has three tiers of design quality (screen resolution, animations, gestures, shading, typography, build quality, etc.).
 Tier one is Nest and Ecobee Premium; tier two has Sensi, Honeywell T9 and Ecobee Lite; and tier three is the knockoffs, nonames, and nonsense.
 The product cost in each tier correlates with the design quality, i.e. tier one is 3x more expensive than tier three.